Apple Cider Bundt Cake (Easy, Foolproof!)

 3. Beat butter and sugar in a large mixer bowl on medium speed until pale and fluffy.
 Reduce speed to low and add eggs one at a time.
 Combine apple cider, applesauce, and vanilla in a small bowl.
 Beat in dry ingredients in three additions, alternating with wet ingredients (begin and end with flour mixture), just until incorporated.

-4. Spoon batter into prepared bundt pan and smooth with an offset spatula.
+4. Spray a 10-cup bundt pan generously with nonstick spray.
+Spoon batter into prepared bundt pan and smooth with an offset spatula.
 Tap pan sharply to reduce air bubbles.

 5. Bake cake for 45 to 50 minutes, until cake is golden, springs back to the touch, and a toothpick or cake tester inserted in the center comes out clean or with a few crumbs attached.
 Cool in pan on a wire rack for 10 minutes; carefully invert onto rack.